mirko-verardo/md2sl_thesis_mv/README.md

 - *simple*:
     - generate a simple parser function for JSON files
     - generate a simple parser function for CSV files

-## Ideas

-- avoid generating different file format parser in the same conversation
-- create specific test case linked to each input file

 ## Unit Testing